SAP/cloud-security-services-integration-library/java-security-test/README.md

 ### Unit Test Utilities
 In case you want to test your secured web application as part of your JUnit tests you need to generate jwt tokens and in order to validate the token you need also to mock the jwks endpoint of the identity service.

-The `SecurityIntegrationTestRule` uses third-party library [WireMock](http://wiremock.org/docs/getting-started/) to stub outgoing calls to the identity service.
-Furthermore it pre-configures the `JwtGenerator`, so that the token is signed with a private key which matches the public key provided by the jwks endpoint (on behalf of WireMock).
+The `SecurityIntegrationTestRule` stubs outgoing calls to the identity service.
+Furthermore it pre-configures the `JwtGenerator`, so that the token is signed with a private key which matches the public key provided by the jwks endpoint.
 Furthermore you can specify the `clientId` for token generation, that it can be validated by the predefined set of Jwt validators.

-Optionally, you can configure the `SecurityIntegrationTestRule` to start an embedded Tomcat servlet container which then needs to be configured with the Security Filter, that is in place to check whether a request is done by an authenticated / authorized party ([example `web.xml`](/samples/java-security-usage/src/test/webapp/WEB-INF/web.xml)).
+Optionally, you can configure the `SecurityIntegrationTestRule` to start an embedded Jetty servlet container which then needs to be configured with the Security Filter, that is in place to check whether a request is done by an authenticated / authorized party ([example `web.xml`](/samples/java-security-usage/src/test/webapp/WEB-INF/web.xml)).

 ```java